theodi/toolbox/README.md

 [![Gitter](https://badges.gitter.im/theodi/toolbox.svg)](https://gitter.im/theodi/toolbox?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository powers the [ODI Toolbox Website](http://toolbox.theodi.org/).
-This README describes how to contribute to the toolbox.
+This repository powers the [ODI Toolbox Website](http://toolbox.theodi.org/), a suite of open data applications.
+This README describes how to contribute to the Toolbox.
+There is an additional section in this README on [how to contribute to this repository](https://github.com/theodi/toolbox#contributing-to-the-ODI-toolbox-website) - to make amendments or additions to the aforementioned website.

 ## Tell Me About The ODI Toolbox